pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 This method is called when the user is required to be authenticated with fingerprint.
 The following three actions can be called in response:
-- acceptFingerprint _Start reading fingerprint sensor_
+- acceptFingerprint. _Start reading fingerprint sensor_
-- denyFingerprint _Cancel this authentication attempt_
+- denyFingerprint. _Cancel this authentication attempt_
-- fallbackToPin _Ask for a PIN instead_
+- fallbackToPin. _Ask for a PIN instead, you will receive a PIN request._

 The `acceptFingerprint` actions can take and object with an `iosPrompt` value to display on the TouchID prompt.